UMCG helicopter

-Until a few decades ago, the focus of research in the fields of anaesthesia, intensive care, and emergency medicine was largely on short-term outcomes, such as survival after an acute illness or procedure.
+Until a few decades ago, the focus of research in the fields of critical care, anaesthesiology and emergency medicine was largely on short-term outcomes, such as survival after an acute illness or procedure.
 As a result, short-term outcomes have generally improved significantly, except for survival after severe sepsis.
+Furthermore, as outcomes have improved, health-related quality of life has become more important.
+And over the past years it has become evident that there is enormous variety in critically ill patients, with all sub(pheno)types having their own needs.

-The CAPE research programme is aimed at reducing mortality and, particularly, morbidity among high-risk patients undergoing major surgery and/or patients provided with emergency care and critical care.
+The CAPE research program aims to study and develop novel approaches to reduce mortality and, particularly, morbidity among high-risk, vulnerable patients undergoing major surgery and/or patients provided with emergency and/or critical care.

 Relevance